A Big Night Out at... Britain's Biggest Emo Club!

-Are British subcultures really dead, or are they just hiding behind extremely side-swept bangs?
+Are British subcultures really dead, or are they just hiding behind a massive fringe?

-Remember when young Brits used to wear funny hats and have piercings and stuff?
+Remember when kids used to wear funny hats and have piercings and stuff?
 When they shouted words like "Grunger!" at each other from buses, or let Pete Doherty inject heroin into their arms on a beach?
-You probably didn't think it at the time, but they were the last days of something Brits used to have in their country called "subculture."
-And it was something that the UK did spectacularly well, perhaps better than any other.
+You probably didn't think it at the time, but they were the last days of something we used to have in this country called "subculture".
+And it was something that this country did spectacularly well, perhaps better than any other.
 Until, that is, the great Hollister pandemic of 2012 swept in and Britain started looking like a refugee colony for people who'd been exiled from California for being too ugly and melanin-deficient.

-The last teen subculture to really hold sway over there were the emos.
-They infested shopping precincts from Bluewater to the Trafford Center, and seemed to make total sense there, their checkered Vans even matching the mosaic tiles of the water fountains they always congregated by.
+The last teen subculture to really hold sway over here were the emos.
+They infested shopping precincts from Bluewater to the Trafford Centre, and seemed to make total sense there, their chequered Vans even matching the mosaic tiles of the water fountains they always congregated by.

 But like most of the other tribes, their numbers have dwindled.
-You might see one trudging home from school on their own, and you may be the kind of person who's inclined to throw a can at them because of this.
-But it's kind of sad that they've essentially vanished, because their disappearance is symptomatic of the star death of subculture in Britain.
+You might see one trudging home from college on their own, and you may be the kind of person who's inclined to throw a can at them because of this.
+But it's kind of sad that they've essentially vanished, because their disappearance is symptomatic of the star death of subculture in this country.

-Then, however, I found out about a club night called Face Down—which sells itself as "London's biggest rock night," but was sold to me by a friend as "Britain's biggest emo night."
-Was it just going to be Chase, Status, and Benzo Fury with slightly longer bangs than the local Oceana?
+Then, however, I found out about a club night called Face Down – which sells itself as "London's biggest rock night", but was sold to me by a friend as "Britain's biggest emo night".
+Was it just going to be Chase, Status and Benzo Fury with slightly longer fringes than the local Oceana?
 Or was it for real?
 It was time to get some answers.

 The venue for the night's proceedings was the Scala, a large-ish venue near King's Cross station in London.
 It's been going here for a few years now, emo promoters seem to know which side their bread's buttered.
 There was no sense of cool or ambition here.
 The venue was decked out like a school disco for the quarantined-at-lunchtime kids, which made a lot of sense, because that's essentially what it was.

-Nevertheless, I had my fears that I was going to some kind of emo old boys social event, with a bunch of aging weekend revivalists standing around swapping Get Up Kids trivia.
-But instantly my worries were assuaged by the appearance of these guys, who probably don't know anything about The Get Up Kids and just use them as a tokenistic reference point for olden days emo culture in exactly the same way I do.
+Nevertheless, I had my fears that I was going to be confronted by some kind of emo old boys social event, with a bunch of ageing weekend revivalists stood around swapping Get Up Kids trivia.
+But instantly my worries were assuaged by the appearance of these lads, who probably don't know anything about The Get Up Kids and just use them as a tokenistic reference point for olden days emo culture in exactly the same way I do.

 As well as the older-brother's-passport crowd, there were a few veterans scattered around the place; the kind of guys the youngsters wished their older brothers were.

 Face Down also had an upstairs room dedicated to those who like their emotional catharsis a bit more full-blooded.
-The room smelled like an Aussie Rules changing room, played music by bands named after war crimes, and was inhabited only by two distinct groups of the same sex.
-First, there were guys like this, who work in RPG programming, never wear full-length pants, and think Slayer are a pussy band.
+The room smelt like an Aussie Rules changing room, played music by bands named after war crimes and was inhabited only by two distinct groups of the same sex.
+First, there were guys like this, who work in RPG programming, never wear full-length trousers and think Slayer are a pussy band.

 Back downstairs, I ran into these four.
 I assume they're members of emo scene royalty because they were bowling round the club in that way people do when they know half the people in there have masturbated over them.